Technius/expressword/README.md

 First, configure the ExpressWord server by editing `application.conf` and `private.conf` located under `src/main/resources`.

-To start the ExpressWord server, use `activator reStart` in a terminal.
-If the server was started from an SBT console, the server can be stopped using `reStop`.

-A `.zip` file can be generated using `activator universal:packageBin` and a Docker image can be generated with `activator docker:publishLocal`.
+The following commands can be run in `sbt` or `activator`:
+* `run`: Starts the server.
+Not good for development as there is currently no way of shutting it down without killing SBT.
+* `reStart`: Starts the server as a background process.
+Use `~reStart` to have the server automatically reload on a code change.
+* `reStop`: Stops the server when it is running as a background process.
+* `activator universal:packageBin`: Generates a `.zip` distribution.
+* `activator docker:publishLocal`: Generates and locally publishes a Docker image.

 # Code Conventions